Paternity Leave trends

 Unique cultural aspects influence Asian countries in parental leave policy adoption

-According to Mercer’s new Global Parental Leave report, more than one-third of organisations worldwide have one centralised global policy that covers the various types of leaves available, including maternity, paternity, adoption, and parental.
+According to Mercer’s new Global Parental Leave report, more than one-third of organizations worldwide have one centralized global policy that covers the various types of leaves available, including maternity, paternity, adoption, and parental.
 38% provide paid paternity leave above the statutory minimum and several countries mandate a parental leave program that may be used by either parent.

 In Japan, government agencies are promoting greater awareness of the childcare leave entitlement available to staff.
 About 8.2% of eligible male workers took childcare leave in 2016, up by 2.7% from 2015.
 Under the law, employees are entitled to take parental leave until their children reach one year in age.